 It’s just as easy to make your own fish n’ chip supper at home, or your own pizza, pasta or curry.
 It just takes a bit of organisation.
 And, in my case, delegation to the husband.

 Mine is not a cocktail lifestyle – and being a complete lightweight I can usually only take one in any case.
 They seem to be extremely expensive and full of sugar whereas one decent glass of wine should be more satisfying and last longer.
 Even better if you make that a gin in a long glass of tonic or a white wine or spritzer.

 Horrendously expensive, usually unappreciative and with a boredom threshold that makes Keith Lemon seem like a Chess Master, I feel these are often a major drain on the finances.

 It doesn’t help when the shops fill up with toys, glitter and sparkle, Disney launches its new Star Wars dress-up and light sabers and rumours of a Harry Potter gift shop in Cardiff begin to circulate.
 It’s hard to feel Christmassy when you’re holding on to your wallet for dear life.

-As parents we have to be strong enough to tell the little darlings that if they want it they must put it on their Xmas list to Santa” and then if there is a vague possibility that they will help lay the table, remember their library book and present themselves for a bath without complaining, the elves may work their magic.
+As parents we have to be strong enough to tell the little darlings that if they want it they must put it on their Xmas list to Santa” and then if there is a vague possibility that they will help lay the table, remember their library book and present themselves for a bath without complaining, the elf on the shelf may work their magic.

 Seriously, pester power can be a very expensive thing at this time of year and if we give in we are just making it harder to, um, help Santa to do his job.

 Of course, not only should you be looking for ways to save cash for Christmas, it’s a good idea to find ways to make some money on the side.